ad-l/attested-fetch/README.md

 An experimental tool for fetching content from an HTTPS URL within an SGX enclave.
 The output is a JSON file containing SGX evidence and the HTTPS response.

+This is a modified version of the original attested-fetch project.
+It generates a key pair inside the enclave, generates a hardware attestation over the public key and signs a COSE Sign1 envelope of the downloaded payload.

 ## Getting started

 ```sh